 AII@CSU has six goals:

-There will also be three public presentations (TBA) in Fall 2025 and three public presentations (TBA) in Spring 2026.
-Most of these presentations will be online.
+There will be three online public presentations in Fall 2025 and three public presentations (TBA) in Spring 2026.
 Everyone (students, faculty, staff and community members) is invited to attend these presentations.
-A schedule of events will be available soon.

 AII@CSU is supported by funding from CAP: Expanding AI Teaching and Research Capacity at a Predominantly Black Institution (AI@PBI) which is a capacity-building project funded by the National Science Foundation that was designed to respond to the emerging need for higher education to assume a significant role in the management of the spread and use of artificial intelligence (AI) in societyAI@PBI is implemented through the AII@CSU initiative.